shenlebantongying/Taskwarrior-Connector/README.md

-**NOTICE: This software is in beta quality and still under heavy development.**

 # Taskwarrior as a bookmark manager / "read-later app"

 Why?
 After some research, i just realize that every bookmark managers on this planet suck.